AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Compatibility with different versions of AdGuard**
 >
-> * Stealth Mode is available in AdGuard for Windows, Mac, Android, and AdGuard Browser extension.
+> * Stealth Mode is available in AdGuard for Windows, Mac, Android, and AdGuard Browser Extension.
 All other products will ignore the rules with `$stealth` modifier.
 > * `$stealth` modifier with specific options is supported by AdGuard for Windows, Mac, and Android, **running CoreLibs version 1.10 or later**.

 #### **`$urlblock`** {#urlblock-modifier}